amarnani121/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      ## Hey I’m a passionate software developer with a deep interest in solving
+      ## Hey I’m a passionate software developer with a deep  interest in
-      complex problems using Data Structures and Algorithms (DSA).
+      solving complex problems.
 With a focus on Python, I’m constantly striving to refine my coding skills and stay ahead of the curve in the world of tech.

       I believe in the power of continuous learning and brain engagement, always challenging myself to think critically and improve.
-Outside of coding, I share my journey and insights through educational DSA reels on Instagram to stay consistent and motivated.
+Outside of coding, I share my journey  to stay consistent and motivated.

       I’m always excited to connect with like-minded individuals, learn from